alexandergall/packet-broker-nixpkgs/README.md

 trusted-public-keys = cache.nixos.org-1:6NCHdD59X431o0gWypbMrAURkbJ16ZPMQFGspcDShjY= p4.cache.nix.net.switch.ch:cR3VMGz/gdZIdBIaUuh42clnVi5OS1McaiJwFTn5X5g=
 ```

+Don't forget to run `systemctl restart nix-daemon` after changing this
+files.
 You can then proceed to build the `onieInstaller` and
 `releaseInstaller` packages as described in the previous chapter.